10 Legal Internships for High School Students

 Deadline: Varies

-While originally intended for recent law school graduates, the program has evolved into a week-long camp that exposes high school and college students to the legal profession.
-The course takes place at Saper Law Offices and is taught by Daliah Saper and other Saper Law attorneys.
-The curriculum consists of negotiation and writing exercises, field trips, and mock legal proceedings.
-Since Saper Law practices heavily in the areas of social media and digital technology, a key component of the exercises will involve entertainment, business, and internet related legal case studies.
+This week-long camp exposes high school and college students to the legal profession.
+The course takes place at Saper Law Offices and consists of negotiation and writing exercises, field trips, and mock legal proceedings.
+Since Saper Law practices considerably in the fields of social media and digital technology, the program focuses on entertainment-, business-, and internet-related legal case studies.

 Ages: Rising Senior